TomConlin/captcha/README.md

-README.captcha
+#captcha

 Dead simple plugin-less  library-less framework-less filter for online content.

-You have something you want to make available but discourage abuse so you use a reCaptcha, which is just generating a form and evaluating the response to determine whether or not to display the content.
+You have something you want to make web accessible but discourage abuse so you use a reCaptcha, which is just generating a annoying form and evaluating the response to determine whether or not to display your content.
-Google offers this as a service and uses the work done to digitize books and street view images.
+Google offers ceptcha as a service and uses the work done to digitize books and street view images.

+##Usage
-To use put the (possibly edited) template files in the web directory you are using (probably along side the content page you are protecting)
+Put the (possibly edited) template files in the web directory you are using (probably along side the content page you are protecting)

 Put the captcha.cgi where it can be executed by your web server probably under cgi-bin.

 Edit captcha.cgi,  at minimum you need to
 	add your Google recaptcha keys for_the_host_the_script_is_served